yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 The rotary encoders two outer pins go to IMPULS-A/IMPULS-B and the middle one to ground GND.
 It's two switch pins go to IMPULS-SW and GND.
 The two pins of the separate "Select" switch go to SELECT-SW and GND.
 The four pins of socket "LCD 16x2" go to the matching pins on the small I2C-LCD board that is mounted piggyback on the 16x2 LCD front display.

 For properly adjusting the analog part an oscilloscope connected to output (BNC socket) is recommended.
-Trimmer R11 sets the maximum amplitude and trimmer R2 adjusts the offset so that you get an exact symmetrical signal.
+Trimmer R11 sets the maximum amplitude and trimmer R2 adjusts the offset for getting a symmetrical signal.

 Set the output on the LCD display to 1kHz, 6.00Vpp and adjust the signal as shown [here](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/AdjustingOutputLevel.jpg).
-Info: Cmean is 0V for a completely symmetrical sinus signal, but this is hard to achive.
+Hint: If your osci can display it, have an eye on Cmean.
+Try to get it to +/-0V as close as possible for a nice symmetrical output signal.

 The device is powered by a standard 230V(prim)/2x6V(sec)/12VA transformer attached to CON1.